 Before we send the picture to the newspaper or post it on our website, we need parental approval.
-Please check all that apply below.

-Please complete the form below and return to your child's homeroom teacher by August 24, 2020.
+Please complete the form below and return to your child's homeroom teacher by August 27, 2021.

-school/church website or submit tabove. chool permission to use my child's photograph on the the photograph for publication OR in the manner stated chool permission to film my child during video lessons.
+• School permission to use my child's photograph on the t the photograph for publication OR in the manner stated

-I do not give permission to us e my child's photograph.
+I do not give permission to u use my child's photograph.

-Parent Name: (Print) Parent Signature
+Parent Name:(Print) Parent Signature

-Parent Name: (Print) Parent Signature
+Parent Name:(Print) Parent Signature

-Student Name: (Print) Student Signature
+Student Name:(Print) Student Signature

 Homeroom Teacher:

-Date:
+Data